 It will be interesting to try chard or kale… I even made pesto with carrot tops!
 This came out really good.
 You can read about it here.

 We use basil pesto for anything Italian.
 I might add it to a white pasta sauce, or I’ll make pesto pizza.
-You spread it on the pizza dough instead of tomato sauce and add some goat cheese or feta on top.
-Bake it and when it comes out add tomatoes, dry or fresh.
+You spread pesto on a pizza dough instead of tomato sauce and add some goat cheese or feta cheese on top.
+Bake it and when it comes out of the oven add fresh or dry tomatoes.
 It’s so good!

 Of course, you can simply spread it on bread (preferably homemade!), add a tomato and you have an awesome, healthy breakfast.